2022 Enrolment for Cromwell College now open

-Applications are invited for 2018 fully catered student places at Cromwell College from students intending to study at any Brisbane university.
-The College currently has students studying at UQ, QUT, GU and ACU.
+Applications are now open for 2022 for fully catered student places at Cromwell College from students intending to study at any Brisbane university.
+The college currently has students studying at UQ, QUT, GU and ACU.
 Prospective applicants should read the following information carefully.

 The number of places available to new students each year depends upon the number of departing students from the year before, as the College is always full.
 Most students find Cromwell College life very rewarding and stay three or more years.

 Prospective applicants should research everything they can about Cromwell College.
 The College Student Handbook (updated each year) is a good reference point.
 Tours are strongly encouraged and are available by appointment.
 In addition, the College is on show on UQ Open Day with student led tours, and at other times throughout the year.
 We regard every day as Open Day and invite you to come and see us as we really are.
 You need as much information as you can before making an application, to ensure that if you are accepted, that Cromwell College will be an environment in which you will feel comfortable.
 It is equally important that others here will feel comfortable with you.
 Where possible, speak with current or recent past Cromwell students about College life, to gain another perspective.

 Although Cromwell College supports a strong family connection through a number of sibling enrolments, children from the same family can be quite different, as can the quality and diversity of the pool of applicants each year, so being a sibling of a current or past Cromwellian does not in any way guarantee a place at the College over other applicants.
 All applicants are subject to the same entry requirements and processes.

 Cromwell College offers a number of bursaries from the Helen Begbie Memorial Fund to new students who, without financial support, would be unable to be funded by themselves or their families to come to the college.
 There are also special bursaries for families from remote and semi remote areas.
 Applications for bursaries should accompany the initial enrolment applications, and can be made using the procedure found on our website here.